Arrest totals do not tell you who gets out

 The Administrative Office of the U.S. Courts published a 2024 study tracking federal pretrial detention recommendations from 2004 to 2024.
 Its result is more precise than the usual talking point: the gap fell sharply, but it did not disappear.

 The study says the probability of a detention recommendation was 68 percent higher for Black defendants than White defendants in 2004.
 By 2024 the gap had dropped to 17 percent.
-That is real movement in the right direction, but it is not a race-neutral endpoint.
+That is real movement, but it is not a race-neutral endpoint, and pretrial detention can alter everything that follows.

 The U.S. Sentencing Commission's 2023 demographic-differences report says Black males received federal sentences 13.4 percent longer than White males during fiscal years 2017 through 2021.
 Hispanic males received sentences 11.2 percent longer than White males.

-The same report says the disparity is not just about how long a prison term lasts once incarceration is chosen.
-It says Black males were 23.4 percent less likely, and Hispanic males 26.6 percent less likely, to receive a probationary sentence than White males.
-In other words, part of the gap sits in the decision over whether incarceration happens at all.
+The same report says Black males were 23.4 percent less likely, and Hispanic males 26.6 percent less likely, to receive a probationary sentence than White males.
+Part of the gap sits in the decision over whether incarceration happens at all.

-Jails and prisons still do not look race-neutral
+Jails and prisons still do not look remotely even

 BJS says the local jail population at midyear 2024 was 45 percent White, 38 percent Black, and 15 percent Hispanic.
 In the more detailed 2023 jail tables, Black residents were incarcerated in local jails at a rate of 552 per 100,000, compared with 155 per 100,000 for White residents and 143 per 100,000 for Hispanic residents.